 Working with the Information Systems Department, interns will work on specific projects.
 For example, interns might maintain the IS Asset Database, which tracks hardware and software; or qualified interns might assist in the development of new databases; install new PCs; and provide basic network support.
 Candidates should be familiar with Microsoft access database concepts and able to enter data accurately.
 Working knowledge of Windows XP and Microsoft Office products will be very helpful.

-Library interns support the research of the MCA staff, interns, volunteers, and visiting scholars by assisting the Librarian on a variety of projects.
-Current projects include cataloging the Art in Chicago and the MCA Publications Archives, as well as the Artists’ Books and Video Collections.
-Interns are responsible for reference, circulation, labeling, scanning, and shifting materials.
+Library interns support the research of the MCA staff, interns, volunteers, and visiting scholars by assisting the librarians on a variety of projects.
+Current projects include working with artist files and the publications archive.
+Interns will gain experience in the areas of reference, circulation, cataloging, and collection management.
 Interns gain a solid understanding of the operations of an art museum library, as well as other MCA departments.
 Experience in libraries is preferred.
 The ability to work independently with a strong attention to detail is required.
 Some heavy lifting is involved.

 Interns assist in creating visibility for the museum, exhibitions, and programs, and in attracting new audiences.
 Duties include conducting research on prospective audience markets and participating in the analysis of demographic, clipping MCA ads, admissions, and other data.
 Interns work with members of the marketing department and the visitor services department on speciﬁc, smaller projects, including direct mailings, database maintenance, special events, internal marketing, and management of marketing ﬁles.
 Due to participation in events such as First Fridays and galas, applicants must be at least 21 years of age.